sabahzero/q2_metabolomicsgnps/README.md

 pip install -e .
 ```

-Test if the plugin was installed correctly by repeating the following command:
+Test if the plugin was installed correctly by repeating the following command.
+If successful, the metabolomics-gnps plugin is now listed in the options:

 ```
 qiime
 ```

-If successful, the metabolomics-gnps plugin is now listed in the options.

 ### Plugin Commands Listing